canonical/launchpad-manual/docs/developer/explanation/index.rst

 Core components and setup
 -------------------------

-Launchpad is made up of many interdependent components.
-Knowing how these pieces fit together helps you navigate the codebase and run a working instance.
+Launchpad is made up of many components.
+Knowing how these pieces fit together helps you navigate the codebase, and design and test your changes.

 - :ref:`Parts of Launchpad <parts-of-launchpad>`
 - :ref:`Publisher <explanation-publisher>`